S P I R I T G U I T A R . C O M

 The Midwest : Band On The Road

 After a year of playing beach clubs and fraternity parties in Florida, the Beau Gentry were ready to move forward with their career.
 They asked their good friend Sam McCue of the Legends for help.
-Sam called his agent in Wisconsin, Ken Adamany, who agreed to book them for a summer of gigs in the midwest.
+Sam called his agent in Wisconsin, Ken Adamany, who booked them for a summer of gigs in the midwest.
 The Invasion From The South tour went so well that the Beau Gentry ended up gigging in the area for over 2 years.

 San Francisco : Spirit In The Sky

 Doug relocated to Marin County a few months before Rick and Russell drove out, towing a u-haul trailer filled with a Marshall stack and a set of Rogers drums.
-They began rehearsing in the basement of a house in San Anselmo that they shared with the A B Skhy band.
+They began rehearsing as a trio in the basement of a house in San Anselmo that they shared with the A B Skhy band.
 Doug suggested calling their new band Crowfoot.

 After the tour, Russell stayed on with Harvey to record his Games Guitars Play album at Wally Heider's in San Francisco, with Eddie Hoh on drums and Larry Taylor on bass.
 Rick joined the A B Skhy band.
 Russell then got an offer from Creedence engineer Russ Gary, who engineered Harvey's album, to record a solo album at Wally Heider's.
 With Rick playing drums, they recorded the album on spec during off hours at the studio.

-In early 1970 Russell got a call from Erik Jacobsen.
+By early 1970 Russell got a call from Erik Jacobsen.
 One of the songs they recorded with Greenbaum months earlier, "Spirit In The Sky", was getting major airplay and selling 25,000 units a day.
-Russell called Doug in Wisconsin and they quickly put a band together with Norman to do a national tour, booked by agent Dan Weiner.
+Russell called Doug in Wisconsin and they quickly put a band together to do a national tour, booked by agent Dan Weiner.
 "Spirit" ended up hitting #1 on most charts and sold over 2 million units.